What is remedial massage?

-The health benefits of remedial massage
+What are the health benefits of remedial massage?

 Remedial massage can stimulate the blood supply, make joints more mobile, and help to repair damaged tissues.
 The therapist will aim to balance the length, tone and tension of muscles and tendons, which restores the correct position of the bones, increases blood flow and helps heal injuries.